Bug report #18267

 Is this provider generating storedQueries or using complex features?
 If so then it won't work, the QGIS WFS 2.0 provider doesn't support that at the moment, only Simple Feature level 0 schema (e.g relational style table).
 I understand the WFS 2.0 plugin does support storedQueries

-#8 Updated by Michal Med about 2 years ago
+#8 Updated by Michal Med over 2 years ago

 Parameter typenames (plural) is required by the OGC service (http://cite.opengeospatial.org/pub/cite/files/edu/wfs/text/operations.html).
 The rest is correct.

-#9 Updated by Even Rouault about 2 years ago
+#9 Updated by Even Rouault over 2 years ago

 Hum, this is a complete mess...